Arlezz/Proyectos_de_Universidad/README.md

 ---
 Nombra a el/los autor/es original/es.
 Consulta con ellos antes de publicar un email o un nombre personal.
 Una manera muy común es dirigirlos a sus cuentas de redes sociales.

-## Información adicional
----
-Esta es la sección que permite agregar más información de contexto al proyecto como alguna web de relevancia, proyectos similares o que hayan usado la misma tecnología.

-## Licencia
----

-MIT License

-Copyright (c) 2021 Antony Rodriguez Carhuachin

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
-## Limitación de responsabilidades
-Disclaimer: Esta sección es solo para herramientas financiadas por el BID.

-El BID no será responsable, bajo circunstancia alguna, de daño ni indemnización, moral o patrimonial; directo o indirecto; accesorio o especial; o por vía de consecuencia, previsto o imprevisto, que pudiese surgir:

-i.
-Bajo cualquier teoría de responsabilidad, ya sea por contrato, infracción de derechos de propiedad intelectual, negligencia o bajo cualquier otra teoría; y/o

-ii.
-A raíz del uso de la Herramienta Digital, incluyendo, pero sin limitación de potenciales defectos en la Herramienta Digital, o la pérdida o inexactitud de los datos de cualquier tipo.
-Lo anterior incluye los gastos o daños asociados a fallas de comunicación y/o fallas de funcionamiento de computadoras, vinculados con la utilización de la Herramienta Digital.